Wrecker of Days' One-Stop-Shop: Stress-Free Builds (& Filters): 1-Button, SSF, Item Freedom

 Why My Builds Are the Way They Are

-I deal with post-concussion syndrome.
+I used to play all sorts of wonderfully aggressive sports with blissful apathy.
+As a result, I'm gimped all over, along with dealing with (what seems to be permanent) post-concussion syndrome.
 Without getting all "doctor" on you, if I want to play a game for a good while and be able to function when I'm finished playing, I have to avoid many things in video games.
 I was surprised when I started publicizing my builds that accommodated my huge list of triggers, that there were many people that needed to play PoE the same way that I do.
-I have since found that there are many people that, though they don't need to play a specific way, prefer the un-hectic experience I create for myself.
+I have since found that there are many people who, though they don't need to play a specific way, prefer the un-hectic experience I create for myself.

 Some examples of things that I try to avoid in games are: